femina-dev/shell-script-AWS-resource-tracker/README.md

 # Shell Script

 --> Created a Script in bash to list the EC2 Instances, S3 Buckets & IAM Users.
+--> Installed a JSON utility jq to print JSON data in a more readable format.

 # To monitor the resources in AWS using bash Script.
 --> Store the output locally and set up a crontab scheduler to run the job, monitor and track the AWS resources